ABLA Homes: CHA Plan for Transformation

 The CHA's redevelopment plan for ABLA is named Roosevelt Square and includes 1,467 public housing units, of which 329 units were completed in 2000 as part of a complete rehab of the Brooks Homes and 383 off-site CHA replacement units were newly constructed.
 Construction of the remaining 775 on-site mixed-income units at Roosevelt Square began in 2004.
 ABLA's new physical design includes traditional Chicago-style buildings including single family homes and six-flat structures.
 In June 2005, the Chicago Park District reopened Fosco Park, a 57000 sqft community center which includes an indoor swimming pool, gymnasium, and a new daycare facility.
 A Jewel/Osco supermarket opened near ABLA in January 2002.
 The redevelopment plan also includes an integrated "campus" green space with Smyth School and Duncan YMCA.
 A new fire and police station was constructed near ABLA.

-The "vill"
+In popular culture

 The common nickname for the ABLA homes is "the village", or "the vill".
 Due to their proximity to downtown and the UIC Medical Center/University, the ABLAs can be seen in several films and television programs: